sponsian/mosaic-dev/README.md

 Stability Pool depositors expect to make profits from liquidations which are likely to happen at a collateral ratio slightly below 110%, but well above 100%.
 In rare cases (flash crashes, oracle failures), troves may be liquidated below 100% though, resulting in a net loss for stability depositors.
 Depositors thus have an incentive to withdraw their deposits if they anticipate liquidations below 100% (note that the exact threshold of such “unprofitable” liquidations will depend on the current Dollar price of MoUSD).

 As long the difference between two price feed updates is <10% and price stability is maintained, loss evasion situations should be rare.
-The percentage changes between two consecutive prices reported by Chainlink’s ETH:USD oracle has only ever come close to 10% a handful of times in the past few years.
+The percentage changes between two consecutive prices reported by Chainlink’s REEF:USD oracle has only ever come close to 10% a handful of times in the past few years.

 In the current implementation, deposit withdrawals are prohibited if and while there are troves with a collateral ratio (ICR) < 110% in the system.
 This prevents loss evasion by front-running the liquidate transaction as long as there are troves that are liquidatable in normal mode.

-This solution is only partially effective since it does not prevent stability depositors from monitoring the ETH price feed and front-running oracle price update transactions that would make troves liquidatable.
+This solution is only partially effective since it does not prevent stability depositors from monitoring the REEF price feed and front-running oracle price update transactions that would make troves liquidatable.
 Given that we expect loss-evasion opportunities to be very rare, we do not expect that a significant fraction of stability depositors would actually apply front-running strategies, which require sophistication and automation.
 In the unlikely event that large fraction of the depositors withdraw shortly before the liquidation of troves at <100% CR, the redistribution mechanism will still be able to absorb defaults.

 #### Reaping liquidation gains on the fly